 - After the baseline assessment, two (2) additional Target State Assessments are created leveraging the roadmap to predict potential state half-way through the roadmap, and upon completion of the roadmap

 - Evidence provided in a clickable Appendix for each framework assessed, for when your organization/team wants to dive into specific details

 Core to the assessment process are business and technical workshops.
 These workshops should not be considered an audit, and instead are intended to be collaborative and educational.
 These workshops are used to gain insight into upcoming projects, pain points, and educate the teams regarding security technologies and concepts.

-The business workshops typically take 3 hours, spread out over 3 sessions so that they can be interwoven with the technical workshops so that information from one workshop informs the other.
-Goals of the business workshops are to understand the alignment of business goals and IT goals, effectiveness of processes and procedures, risk management, organizational structure, staffing, budget, and brainstorming regarding the roadmap.
-Stakeholders typically involved in these workshops may include IT Directors, CIO, CISO, CFO’s.
+The business workshop typically takes three (3) hours spread over three (3) sessions with the goal of understanding the alignment of your business and IT needs (and direction), processes and procedures (including effectiveness), risk management, organizational structure, staffing, budget, and roadmap brainstorming.
+Stakeholders typically involved in these workshops include IT directors and executives such as CIO, CISO, and CFO.

-- Q&A regarding concepts or findings within strategy.
+- Q&A regarding concepts or findings within the report

 - Walkthrough of the report and roadmap with stakeholders

 - Presentation to Executive team or other stakeholder groups